 Melatonin supplements are generally considered safe for short-term use and do not pose a high risk of serious side effects.
 The most common documented side effects include:

 - Feeling cold

-The correct dose of melatonin may vary depending on the situation.
-Experts generally recommend taking between 0.3 and 5 milligrams per night, about an hour before sleeping.
+The correct dose of melatonin may vary depending on a person’s biology.
+Experts generally recommend taking between 1 and 5 milligrams per night, about 90 minutes before sleeping if ingested in tablet form.
 It may be best to start with a lower dose and gradually increase it, under the guidance of your doctor.

 How to Choose a Melatonin Supplement

-Because the FDA does not regulate supplements, it is a good idea to do your research before purchasing a melatonin supplement.
-Consider looking for a brand that has undergone third-party testing through organizations such as United States Pharmacopeia (USP).
+Because the FDA does not regulate supplements, it is best to do your research before purchasing a melatonin supplement.
+Consider choosing a brand that has undergone third-party testing through organizations such as United States Pharmacopeia (USP).

-Researchers have found that many melatonin supplements on the market are not accurately labeled.
-A 2017 study conducted in Canada found that the melatonin content varied by more than 10% in 71% of the supplements tested, and some samples contained almost five times more melatonin than claimed.
-Moreover, some supplements also contained unlisted substances such as serotonin, another neurotransmitter that comes with potential side effects of its own.
+Researchers have found that many melatonin supplements on the market are not accurately labeled and may contain more melatonin than claimed.
+Moreover, some supplements also contain unlisted substances such as serotonin, another neurotransmitter that comes with potential side effects of its own.

 When to Talk to Your Doctor